-Care after treatment is 'letting down' men with prostate cancerOctober 16th, 2013 in Cancer /
+Care after treatment is 'letting down' men with prostate cancerOctober 16, 2013 in Medicine & Health / Cancer

 More than 8 in 10 men living with prostate cancer may not be getting the nursing care they need to prevent possible psychological and sexual problems following treatment, according to a new study published in the British Journal of Cancer.